harperreed/nakazawa.com/README.md

 - **JavaScript**:
   - Features such as confetti celebrations use the Canvas API.
   - Implements a service worker (sw.js) for offline mode and asset caching.
+- **Parcel**: A zero-configuration build tool that handles bundling, minification, and other optimizations.
 - **Manifest File**: A `manifest.json` file to enhance the mobile web app experience.
 - **SVG Graphics**: Includes impressive vector graphics for creating icons and UI elements.